-The Authority leases office space under a 60-month agreement, which commenced on October 6, 2014 and expires October 31, 2019.
-The lease was amended effective June 1, 2017 in consideration for additional office space.
-The lease provides for 2.5% annual increases in base rent over the term of the lease, and the pass through of a proportionate share of the building core factor and common areas.
-Rent expense for Governmental Activities as reported in the government-wide financial statements totaled \$137,787.
-The Authority is in negotiations to renew this lease for the current office space for fiscal year 2020 through 2025.
-The lease is expected to be extended from October 31, 2019 to October 31, 2021 with an option to extend this agreement in increments of one year or more, or until August 5, 2025 whichever comes first.
+The Authority originally leased office space under a 60-month agreement, which commenced on October 6, 2014.
+The lease was previously amended June 1, 2017 which increased the Authority's office space.
+In October 2019, the Authority renewed the lease for the current office space and added two additional offices while extending the lease term through 2025.
+The lease was extended from October 31, 2019 to October 31, 2021 with an option to extend the agreement in increments of one year or more, or until August 5, 2025 whichever comes first.
 The lease provides for 2.5% annual increases in base rent over the lease term, and pass through of a proportionate share of building core factor and common areas.
+Rent expense for Governmental Activities as reported in the government-wide financial statements totaled \$165,583.